CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 ### Milestone 3 will be graded as follows:

-_In simulation:_
-* 4 points: Working algorithm that facilitates maze exploration, and can indicate when the robot has explored everything that is explorable.
+* 4 points: Working simulation that facilitates maze exploration, and can indicate when the robot has explored everything that is explorable.
+Please discuss what your goal for the simulation is, and what it has allowed you to try.

-_In real life:_
-* 4 points: Working algorithm that facilitates maze exploration, and indicates when the robot has explored everything that is explorable.
+* 4 points: Algorithm implemented on the actual robot that facilitates maze exploration, and indicates when the robot has explored everything that is explorable.
+The algorithm implemented does not have to be the same as the one in the simulation.

-_Looking ahead:_
-* 2 points: The goal of this milestone is for you to establish what needs to get done in the time you have left.
+* 2 points: _Looking ahead_.
+The goal of this milestone is for you to establish what needs to get done in the time you have left.
 2 points will be given for a clear plan of action of what needs to happen, and who will do what.
 The more details the better.

 You don’t have to worry about treasures/microphone circuitry yet, for either the simulation or the real-life maze exploration.
 You do have to include walls.
 We do not expect everyone to have a perfectly running system in this milestone, the goal is for everyone to start the implementation and think about (and convey on the website) what next tasks/improvements need to be done to compete in the final competition.

 ### Milestone 4 will be graded as follows: